l4e21/Combray/README.md

-`pbetween` Takes 3 parsers, and returns the result of the second `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result
+`pbetween` Takes 3 parsers, and returns the result of the second `poptional` parses but does not fail if there is a failure `pfollowedby` parses, ensuring the second parser passes but only returning the first result `palways` parses anything except EOF
+`puntil` parses into a list (using palways) until the given parser passes

 ## Writing Parsers

 `prepare-string-for-parsing` turns a string into a state that is ready for parsing.